Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 First, for every non-lambda argument of the function called, type inference is performed.
 Lambda arguments are excluded, as their type inference needs the results of overload resolution to finish.

-Second, the following constraint system is built:
+Second, the following _applicability constraint system_ is built:

 - For every non-lambda argument inferred to have type $T_i$, corresponding to the function parameter of type $U_j$, a constraint $T_i <: U_j$ is constructed;
 - All declaration-site type constraints for the function are also added to the constraint system;